UltraStar-Deluxe/format/spec.md

 Since:        1.1.0
 ```

-The `AUDIO` header indicates the location of an audio file relative to the UltraStar file.
+The `AUDIO` header contains a file reference (as defined in section 3.2.) to an audio file.
 This file contains the full version of a song (including instrumentals and vocals).
+Supported audio formats are an implementation detail.

-### 3.5.
+### 3.6.
 The `MP3` Header

 ```
 Required:     No (Version 2.x), Yes (Versions 0.x and 1.x)